qubic/core/doc/contributing.md

 Profiling scopes that were not executed, don't appear in the file.

 These are the columns in the file:
-- `idx`: Index in the hash map.
+- `idx`: Index of the measured data in the hash map.
 (Not relevant for the user but good to check the quality of the hash function.)
 - `name`: The name of the measurement or the name of the function if `PROFILE_SCOPE()` or `PROFILE_SCOPE_BEGIN()` was used.
-- `line`: The source code line of the measurement.
+- `line`: The source code line, where measurement starts.
 - `count`: How often this code has been executed, that is, the total number of run-time measurements of this code.
 - `sum_microseconds`: The total time spent for executing this code block, given in microseconds.
 - `avg_microseconds`: The average time spent for executing this code block, given in microseconds.
 This is computed by dividing sum by count.